270 Mare Street

 Except Bank Holidays

 For parents and guardians with babies under one year old.
 Membership is free and valid until the baby’s first birthday.
-Tickets are £8.00 for adults and £7.50 for Members, babies come free.
+Tickets are £8.10 (Picturehouse Members £6.10), babies come free.
 Only customers with babies will be admitted.

 3D films cost £1.30 extra per person, not including 3D glasses.
 These cost an additional 70p, and can be purchased at the cinema if you do not have your own.

 Student tickets are available to those in full-time secondary or higher education.